 With over 1,600 metres of lights with thousands of bulbs you’ll never forget this moment where the whole square is lit up, tree-lined and twinkling.

-That is the end of your ultimate Christmas market guide for cruises!
-Which of these have you already been to?
-Which ones are your favourites?
+Which markets have you already been to?
 Which ones sound most magical to you?
 And which ones do you plan to visit next?
 Let us know in the comments below!

-A Guide To An Alternative Christmas Abroad: Puerto Rican Eggnog & Wonders Of The Rainforest So you’ve thought about all your Christmas plans for this year but have you thought about what you want to do for Christmas next year…
+An Alternative Christmas: Puerto Rican Eggnog & Wonders Of The Rainforest So you’ve thought about all your Christmas plans for this year but have you thought about what you want to do for Christmas next year…